Het-Mengar66/IBM-HR-Analytics-Employee-Attrition-Performance-SQL-Project/README.md

 3).
 Execute the SQL queries to perform the analysis.

 4).
 Use the insights to create reports or visualizations for stakeholders.

+🚀 Stay tuned for updates and future enhancements!